navkapil/hell-wrd/README.md

 # hell-wrd
-another repository as per tutorial on https://guides.github.com/activities/hello-world/ This is done in readme-edits :)
+ repository as per tutorial on https://guides.github.com/activities/hello-world/ This is done in readme-edits :)